codename-B/CommandBin/README.md

      one or more of the following: Murder, pulling your toenails out in slow motion, politely asking you to stop, stealing your first born, and/or legal action.
+  4. Insertion of Banana's will not be prosecuted.